Lift (force): Explanation based on flow deflection and Newton's laws

 When a wing generates lift, it deflects air downward, and to do this it must exert a downward force on the air.
 Newton's third law requires that the air must exert an equal upward force on the wing.

 An airfoil generates lift by exerting a downward force on the air as it flows past.
 According to Newton's third law, the air must exert an equal and opposite (upward) force on the airfoil, which is lift.

-As the airflow approaches the airfoil it is curving upward, but as it passes the airfoil it changes direction and follows a path that is curved downward.
+As depicted in the illustration, the airflow is initially curving upward as the air approaches the airfoil.
+But as the air passes the airfoil, the air changes direction and follows a path that is curved downward.
 According to Newton's second law, this change in flow direction requires a downward force applied to the air by the airfoil.
 Then Newton's third law requires the air to exert an upward force on the airfoil; thus a reaction force, lift, is generated opposite to the directional change.
 In the case of an airplane wing, the wing exerts a downward force on the air and the air exerts an upward force on the wing.

 The downward turning of the flow is not produced solely by the lower surface of the airfoil, and the air flow above the airfoil accounts for much of the downward-turning action.

 This explanation is correct but it is incomplete.
 It does not explain how the airfoil can impart downward turning to a much deeper swath of the flow than it actually touches.
 Furthermore, it does not mention that the lift force is exerted by pressure differences, and does not explain how those pressure differences are sustained.